-The best events motivate, educate, and inspire.
+The best events educate, motivate, and inspire.
+They are worth experiencing and remembering.

 When events fail to meet expectations

+Let’s talk about traditional, natural world events first.
 We have all been to boring events.
 The crime is repeating the events with a business as usual attitude.
 Enough with the notion that people get credit for presenting or attending.
 Bums on seats is not a measure of an engaging event.

 When events fail to meet expectations, what are our options?
 We would like ways to suggest improvements to event organizers.
 Do events collect feedback from participants?
 If the event has local impact, do locals have a way of indicating what worked and what did not?
 If the event has regional or international impact, are there ways to collect feedback from the larger public?
 And in each of these cases, to what degree is the feedback received in an open and transparent manner?